Army of Darkness: Future

 In March 2013, shortly before the release of Evil Dead, a loose continuation of the franchise, Raimi stated that the next Evil Dead film will be Army of Darkness 2.
 Campbell confirmed that he would star as an older, but not necessarily wiser, Ash.
 At a WonderCon panel in March, Campbell and Fede Álvarez, director of the 2013 film, stated that their ultimate plan was for Álvarez's Evil Dead 2 and Raimi's Army of Darkness 2 to be followed by a seventh film which would merge the narratives of Ash and Mia.
 Later in October, Campbell once again confirmed in an interview with ComicBook.com that he will be reprising his role as Ash in the sequel.
 Fede Álvarez posted a status update on his Twitter account that Raimi will direct the sequel.
-Campbell later commented that the rumor about him returning is false.
+Campbell later commented that the rumor about him returning was false.

 In July 2014, Campbell stated it was likely the planned sequel would instead be a TV series with him as the star.
 The ten-episode season of Ash vs Evil Dead premiered on Starz on October 31, 2015, with the pilot co-written and directed by Sam Raimi.
 Due to legal issues with Universal, the events from Army of Darkness could not specifically be mentioned in the first season; it was later resolved and the events from that film were mentioned in the second season.
 In addition to Campbell, the series stars Dana DeLorenzo, Ray Santiago, and Lucy Lawless.
-The series was later canceled after three seasons, with Campbell officially retiring from the role of Ash.
+The series was later canceled after three seasons, with Campbell officially retiring from the role of Ash in live action.

-A new Evil Dead film, entitled Evil Dead Rise, written and directed by Lee Cronin and starring Alyssa Sutherland, Lily Sullivan, Gabrielle Echols, Morgan Davies, Nell Fisher, and Mia Challis is set to release theatrically on April 21, 2023.
+A new Evil Dead film, entitled Evil Dead Rise, written and directed by Lee Cronin and starring Alyssa Sutherland, Lily Sullivan, Gabrielle Echols, Morgan Davies, Nell Fisher, and Mia Challis was theatrically released on April 21, 2023.

+Comics

-ComicsArmy of Darkness had a comic book adaptation and several comic book sequels.
+Army of Darkness had a comic book adaptation and several comic book sequels.
 The movie adaptation, from publisher Dark Horse Comics, was published before the film's theatrical release.